 Global Coordination

-There is ongoing international coordination on digital taxation through organizations like the Organisation for Economic Co-operation and Development (OECD).
-The OECD is working towards a global agreement on digital taxation to create a more consistent and fair framework for taxing digital services.
+The OECD is working toward a global agreement on digital taxation to create a fair framework for taxing digital services (OECD).

 Potential Changes